adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 Ability to easily onboard and manage the API configuration of the service as code, in a self-service manner, including:

 * API Authentication and Authorization validations
-* API routing and traffic managemenr (like throttling, routing configs etc)
+* API routing and traffic management (like throttling, routing configs etc.)

 ### Secrets Management

 Ability to easily onboard and manage secrets required by the service/app and supporting resources, including:

-* Abitlity to associate environment-specific instances of the service/app with credentials and other secrets of resources for that environment
+* Ability to associate environment-specific instances of the service/app with credentials and other secrets of resources for that environment
 * Automatic integration of the secrets management system with the deployment/delivery system

 ### Workflow Orchestration